bvibber/ogv.js/readme.md

 *Threading*

-Currently the video and audio codecs run on the UI thread, which can make the UI jumpy and the audio crackly.
+Currently the video and audio codecs run on the UI thread.

-WebWorkers will be used to background the decoder as a subprocess, sending video frames and audio data back to the parent web page for output.
+WebWorkers may be used to background the decoder as a subprocess, sending video frames and audio data back to the parent web page for output.
 This should be supported by all target and test browsers.

-It may not be possible to split up the codec work over multiple workers, but this will at least get us off the UI thread and make the page more responsive during playback.
+However there will be communication overhead that may make this not worth it; in particular on Internet Explorer 10/11 transferring ownership of ArrayBuffers across threads is not possible, so this will require extra data copies (extraction from heap, copy across boundary, insertion to heap).

+See [Threading notes on the wiki](https://github.com/brion/ogv.js/wiki/Threading) for thoughts on how work could be broken over a couple of threads.

 *Streaming*